-OHFA will conduct a supplemental Environmental Review for all projects receiving OHTF or NHTF funds, as required by those funding sources.
+OHFA will conduct an Environmental Review for all projects receiving OHTF, HOME, or NHTF funds, as required by those funding sources1.

 OHFA will assign the review to an environmental consultant who will coordinate with the project contact and complete the review according to the specific requirements of the funding source.

 Projects are not permitted to begin construction prior to the completion of the environmental review process and the issuance of a funding agreement.
-Projects that do begin any construction or construction-related activity (other than obtaining site control) prior to the issuance of a funding agreement and receipt of all appropriate clearances, at a minimum, will be subject to the following penalty:
+Projects that do begin any construction or construction-related activity (other than obtaining site control) prior to the issuance of a funding agreement and receipt of all appropriate clearances will be subject to penalties, including rescission of the award.